StarlightHosting/starlightdark/README.md

 # starlightdark
-Starlight Dark theme for Jetbrains IDEs
+Starlight Dark theme for Jetbrains IDEs by <a href="https://starlight.hosting">Starlight Hosting</a>